 Course Outcomes (COs) B.Sc.
-(Physics) Part-II P-204: Thermodynamics CO 1.
+(Physics) Part-II P-201: Thermodynamics and Statistical Physics CO 1.
 Introduction of statistical and quantum mechanics CO 2.
 Detailed study of the three laws of thermodynamics CO 3.
-Learn how the industrial level high temperatures are produced using different set-ups based on thermal laws CO 4.
+Learn how industrial level high temperatures are produced using different set- ups based on thermal laws CO 4.
 Analyse the exchange between heat and work through various interactions CO 5.
 Understand the collective behaviour of molecules and atoms in any medium via classical statistics and quantum statistics

-2 P-205: Mathematical Physics CO 1.
-Knowledge of Mathematical physics and how is it from general physics CO 2.
+P-202: Mathematical Physics and Special Theory of Relativity CO 1.
+Knowledge of Mathematical physics and how it is different from general physics CO 2.
 Techniques of Lorentz transformations, four-vector formulations CO 3.
-Introduction of differential equations and equations of first order and second order differential equations CO 4.
+Introduction of differential equations and equations of first-order and second-order differential equations CO 4.
 Knowledge of homogeneous linear differential equations CO 5.
 Knowledge of the Boundary value problems, Laplace equations, and separation techniques

-P-206: Electronics & Solid-State Devices CO 1.
+P-203: Electronics & Solid-State Devices CO 1.
 Understand the charge distribution and charge transfer process in semiconductors CO 2.
 Design and analyse electronic circuits.
 Calculating the parameters of the rectifiers, transistors, and De Morgan's laws CO 3.
 Understand amplification oscillator and amplifiers CO 4.
 Understand the band theory of solids and the carried concentration in solids CO 5.
 Calculate parameters associated with semiconducting devices and analyse devices based on their applications